 Our PSPACE-complete result contrast with results in [12], where the secrecy problem is shown to be undecidable.
 Although they also impose an upper bound on the size of facts, they did not restrict the actions of their systems to be balanced.
 Therefore, it is possible for their intruder to remember an unbounded number of facts, while the memory of all our agents is bounded.
-Moreover, for their DEXP result, they impose a bound on the number of nonces that can be updated, whereas we do not impose such a bound.
+Moreover, in the DEXPTIME result in [12] a fixed bound is imposed on the number of nonces that can be created, whereas we do not impose such a bound here.